geofyao/geofyao.github.io/_pages/geofyao.md

 **2023 (6)**

 *Starting this year, I will select my most recommended book of the year.
-Both authors and translators will be noted, as different translations can greatly influence the reading experience.*
+Both authors and translators will be noted, as different translations can greatly influence the reading experience.
+I have also fully transitioned to online reading on WeRead, where I enjoy reading together with the community.*

 **一句顶一万句，刘震云著**